flaf/miscellaneous/puppet/modules/basic_packages/README.md

 include '::basic_packages'
 ```

 That's all.
-See the code to have the installed packages.
+See the code to have the installed/purged packages.